indygreg/PyOxidizer/docs/config.rst

 ``[[python_packaging_rule]]``
 -----------------------------

-Defines a rule to control the packaging of Python resources to be embedded in the binary.
+Defines a rule to control the packaging of Python resources.

-A *Python resource* here can be one of the following:
+A *Python resource* can be one of the following:

 * *Extension module*.
 An extension module is a Python module backed by compiled code (typically written in C).